Tyne Valley line: History

-The railway was built by the Newcastle & Carlisle Railway, with the requisite Act of Parliament gaining royal assent on 22 May 1829.
+The railway was built by the Newcastle and Carlisle Railway, with the requisite act of Parliament, the Newcastle-upon-Tyne and Carlisle Railway Act 1829 (10 Geo.
+4. c. lxxii) gaining royal assent on 22 May 1829.

 The line was built in sections from 1834 onwards.
 The first section of the line (running between Hexham and Blaydon) opened in March 1835.
-Services were soon temporarily suspended, until May 1835, after a local landowner objected to the use of locomotives (this being specifically prohibited by the Act of Parliament).
+Services were soon temporarily suspended, until May 1835, after a local landowner objected to the use of locomotives (this being specifically prohibited by the act of Parliament).

 The entire route between Carlisle London Road and Redheugh in Gateshead was formally opened to passengers on 18 June 1838.
 A temporary bridge over the River Tyne was built at Scotswood, in order to allow trains to reach a terminus at Forth Banks in Newcastle, with this section of the line opening on 21 October 1839.
 The line was later extended to Newcastle Central, with the first service operating on 1 January 1851.

-The Newcastle & Carlisle Railway was absorbed into the North Eastern Railway on 17 July 1862.
+The Newcastle and Carlisle Railway was absorbed into the North Eastern Railway on 17 July 1862.
 From 1864, trains ran to Carlisle Citadel station, with Carlisle London Road closed.
 In 1870, the temporary bridge at Scotswood was removed, and a new iron Scotswood Bridge was built to replace it.

 In 1982, British Rail closed the Scotswood Bridge, which had become uneconomic to maintain.
 Trains on the Tyne Valley Line from Newcastle were diverted to use the present route, crossing the King Edward VII Bridge to the south-west of the station, before running through Dunston and Blaydon, on an upgraded section of the original route along the south bank of the Tyne that had previously been freight-only since the 1850s.

+After being proposed for closure in the Beeching report Gilsland station was closed to passengers on 2 January 1967.
+Goods facilities were withdrawn on 5 April 1965.
+There have been multiple attempts to reopen this station, the most recent being a bid to the Restoring Your Railway fund in March 2020.
+All attempts so far have proven to be unsuccessful.

 The line near Carlisle was badly damaged in October 2022 when a freight train derailed.